0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-03-03-cloudgoat-lambda-walkthrough-part-2.md

 We have to move quickly.
 The attacker has administrative access to the affected AWS account, and they've already extracted one of the company's secrets from Secrets Manager.

+> In almost every situation, [IAM users should not be used](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).
+> However, it is worth the effort to identify the owner of the user and confirm
+> whether or not it is being used in production.
+If it is, this portion of the
+> response playbook will change a bit, as you'll need to carefully create and
+> distribute a new access key for the IAM user before deactivating the
+> compromised key, so as not to cause any unnecessary downtime.
+{: .prompt-danger }

+### Quarantine the IAM User

+In order to prevent the attacker from causing any further damage by using this IAM user, we must delete all existing access keys (disabling is not an option because disabled access keys [can be re-enabled](https://docs.aws.amazon.com/IAM/latest/APIReference/API_UpdateAccessKey.html)) and detaching all IAM policies (both managed and user-defined/inline).
+Additionally, we must comb through the CloudTrail logs in search for any attempts to persist or escalate privileges by creating new IAM resources, modifying existing ones, use of alternate methods of authentication, etc. We've already conducted this search, but here are some common API calls to look for:
+*

 ## How can we detect this?